Tacloban: History

 The constant threat of pirates due to its lack of a natural barrier hindered the development and progress of the settlement.
-And so the place never figured out in the early centuries of the Spanish colonization of Leyte.
-When the Jesuits (the first evangelizers of Leyte) left in 1768, the Augustinians took over and in 1770 they established the barrio with a chapel (visita) of Tacloban under the jurisdiction of Palo.
+And so the place never figured out the early centuries of the Spanish colonization of Leyte.
+When the Jesuits (the first evangelizers of Leyte) left in 1768, the Augustinians took over, and in 1770 they established the barrio with a chapel (visita) of Tacloban under the jurisdiction of Palo.

 The Augustinians who came from the Province of the Holy Name of Jesus based in Cebu were also responsible in introducing the devotion to the Santo Niño becoming therefore the heavenly patron of the settlement.
 With the Moro raids in check, the place became a hub for commercial activity and soon after the place was renamed Tacloban becoming an independent municipality and then capital of the province of Leyte.
 In 1843, the Augustinians ceded the administration of the parish to the Franciscans.

 The change of the name came about in this manner: Kankabatok was a favorite haunt of fishermen.
 They would use a bamboo contraption called a "taklub" to catch crabs, shrimps or fish.
 When asked where they were going, the fishermen would answer, "(to) tarakluban", which meant the place where they used the device to catch these marine resources.
 Eventually, the name Tarakluban or Tacloban took prominence.

 It is not known when Tacloban became a municipality because records supporting this fact were destroyed during a typhoon.
-It is commonly believed that Tacloban was officially proclaimed a municipality in 1770s.
+It is commonly believed that Tacloban was officially proclaimed a municipality in the 1770s.
 In 1768, Leyte and Samar were separated into two provinces, each constituting a politico-military province.
 Due to its strategic location, Tacloban became a vital trading point between the two provinces.

 The capital of Leyte was transferred from one town to another with Tacloban as the last on February 26, 1830.
 The decision to make Tacloban the capital was based on the following reasons: 1) ideal location of the port and 2) well-sheltered and adequate facilities.
 On June 20, 1952, Tacloban was proclaimed a chartered city by virtue of Republic Act No. 760.

 The arrival of Colonel Arthur Murray in 1901 made him the first military governor of Leyte.
 His first official act was the opening of Tacloban port to world commerce.
 Before World War II, Tacloban was the commercial, education, social and cultural center of the Province of Leyte.
 Copra and abaca were exported in large quantities.
 The leading institutions were: Leyte Normal School, Leyte High School, Leyte Trade School, Holy Infant Academy and Tacloban Catholic Institute.